aheltonsjma/digital-strategy/05_Financial_Solvency.md

 *
 *

-The following are anticipated that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:
+The following are anticipated projects that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:

 * [Mobile-optimized individual giving site](xxxxx) — XXXXX
 *

+The following future projects exemplify the Experiences and Engagement strategy outlined above and will be pursued after 2021:
 -----

 [HOME](index.md) | [Previous Section](04_Organizational_Adaptation.md) | [Next Section](06_Benchmarks_Deliverables_and_Progress.md)